Astra DB Classic billing and usage

 Credits Remaining reflects your current credit balance for the current billing period:

-• Free plans get $25 in free monthly credits.
+• Free plans get a fixed amount of free monthly credits.
 Credits Remaining reflects your remaining monthly credits.

 Unused free credits don’t roll over to the next month.
 Free monthly credits reset on the first of every month for all organizations on the Free plan.

-If your credit limit runs low, Astra DB Classic prompts you to add a payment method, and DataStax notifies you by email and in the Astra Portal.
+If your credit limit runs low, Astra DB Classic prompts you to upgrade your subscription, and DataStax notifies you by email and in the Astra Portal.
 If database usage consumes all of your free monthly credits, your organization’s databases are suspended until you add a payment method or wait for the next billing cycle to refresh your monthly credits.

-• Pay As You Go plans can purchase credit packages.
+• Marketplace-funded plans can purchase credit packages.
 Credits Remaining reflects your remaining purchased credits.

 • Enterprise plans require an annual commitment.
 Credits Remaining includes the balance of any unused credits, along with the committed monthly minimum that is billed in arrears at the end of the month.